PUBLICATION IN ACCORDANCE WITH ARTICLE 14 OF THE BELGIAN LAW OF 2 MAY 2007 REGARDING THE PUBLICATION OF MAJOR SHAREHOLDINGS (THE "TRANSPARENCY LAW")

 REGULATED INFORMATION

-GHENT, Belgium, 12 February 2018 - Ablynx (NASDAQ:ABLX) today announced, in accordance with Article 14 of the Belgian Law of 2 May 2007 regarding the publication of major shareholdings in issuers whose securities are admitted to trading on a regulated market (the "Transparency Law"), that it received a notification of shareholdings from BlackRock, Inc. on 7 February 2018.
+GHENT, Belgium, 15 February 2018 - Ablynx (NASDAQ:ABLX) today announced, in accordance with Article 14 of the Belgian Law of 2 May 2007 regarding the publication of major shareholdings in issuers whose securities are admitted to trading on a regulated market (the "Transparency Law"), that it received a notification of shareholdings from Davidson Kempner Capital Management LLP on 13 February 2018.

-BlackRock, Inc. (taking into account the holdings of its subsidiary undertakings) notified Ablynx that it has upward crossed the 3% threshold since 6 February 2018 and now holds a total of 2,268,050 voting securities of Ablynx, representing 3.02% of the current 75,065,990 outstanding voting rights of Ablynx.
+David Kempner Capital Management LLP (taking into account the holdings of its subsidiary undertaking) notified Ablynx that it has upward crossed the 3% threshold since 7 February 2018 and now holds a total of 2,316,079 voting securities of Ablynx, representing 3.09% of the current 75,065,990 outstanding voting rights of Ablynx.

 The notification contains the following information: